minemorsel/website/about.md

 # Where Geology Meets Gastronomy
 Welcome to Mine & Morsel, born from a passion where the richness of the earth meets the art of edible design.

-I'm a geologist by day and my fascination with the beauty of rocks and minerals runs deep.
+My name is Courtney.
+I'm a geologist by day; my fascination with the beauty of rocks and minerals runs deep.
 Just like a carefully unearthed gem, I found an equally compelling passion in crafting beautiful, abundant charcuterie grazing tables.

 Inspired by Pittsburgh's rich coal mining history and my personal love for geology, Mine & Morsel brings a unique, grounded elegance to every event.
 I believe that every gathering, no matter the size, deserves to be memorable and special.
 That's why I create expansive, artfully arranged grazing tables that are as much a feast for the eyes as they are for the palate.